slothtopus/nuxt-example-app/README.md

 npm run dev
 ```

+A demo Nuxthub deployment as also available at [https://nuxt-example-project.nuxt.dev/](https://nuxt-example-project.nuxt.dev/).

-The product listing page is at `/`.
-Use `/?serverPrefetch=true` to prerender the listing page on the server before display.
+The product listing page is at `https://nuxt-example-project.nuxt.dev/`.
+Use `https://nuxt-example-project.nuxt.dev/?serverPrefetch=true` to prerender the listing page on the server before display.
 Otherwise, a skeleton loading state will be shown while the data is fetched client-side.

 - Hovering over pagination controls prefetches data in advance and preloads thumbnail images
 - Hovering over a product listing preloads the main detail image